Therapy that goes somewhere

 How I work

-Understanding a pattern is a starting point, but it’s rarely enough on its own.
+Understanding the ways you think, feel, and act is a starting point, but it’s rarely enough on its own.
 Most people I work with already have a lot of insight.
 What they’re missing is the bridge between what they know in their head and what they actually feel and do.

-I draw on EMDR, Sensorimotor Psychotherapy, and Hakomi, approaches that work with the nervous system and the body alongside the thinking mind, not instead of it.
+I draw on EMDR, Sensorimotor Psychotherapy, and Hakomi, approaches that work with your physical responses alongside the thinking mind, not instead of it.
+This helps experiences be explored and worked with together, often leading to changes that thinking alone can’t create.

 I am an accredited member of the UK Council for Psychotherapy (UKCP) and a registered EMDR practitioner.